Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Experimental sensitivity

 In this work, we present 90\% C.L. exclusion limits on the ALP-photon coupling $g_{a\gamma\gamma}$ from an analysis of data from reactor experiments.
 To obtain the expected signal event spectrum, the theoretical differential event rate was convolved with the detection efficiency as a function of energy, as provided in Refs.~\cite{CONNIE:2024pwt,Depaoli:2024bgs}, thereby correcting for detector effects.
 Following this correction, the sensitivity was derived using a likelihood test based on a single energy bin.
 For the Connie experiment, which covers an energy range from 15 eV to 215 eV, this yields a upper limit of 6.2 signal events with 90\% C.L.~\cite{CONNIE:2024off}.
 A similar analysis for the Atucha-II experiment, performed over a single bin spanning 40 eV to 240 eV, sets a upper limit of 30.9 signal events~\cite{CONNIE:2024off}.

 In Fig.~\ref{fig:example}, we show the constraints from the Connie and Atucha-II experiments.
 For the sake of comparison, selected constraints from other terrestrial detection experiments, including beam dump experiments~\cite{Bechis:1979kp,1987Search,Bjorken:1988as,Blumlein:1991xh,Andreas:2010ms,CCM:2021jmk}, the NEON experiment~\cite{NEON:2024kwv}, $e^{+}e^{-}\rightarrow \gamma+\rm{invisible}$~\cite{Jaeckel:2015jla} and the parameter space favored by a representative QCD axion model~\cite{DiLuzio:2020wdo} are also shown.
 As shown in Fig.~\ref{fig:example}, for ALP masses below 100 keV, the constraints from Connie and Atucha-II are weaker than the best existing limit from NEON experiment.
 This is primarily because these reactor-based measurements have significantly smaller exposures.
 Above 100 keV, the sensitivities are suppressed since the momentum transfer gradually exceeds the range allowed by the plasmon excitation in the detector material, which suppresses the plasmon resonance.
-Notably, although the differential event rate of Atucha-II was higher than that of Connie, its final constraint was weaker because the absence of significant plasmon enhancement in the relevant energy range.
-To illustrate the enhancement from the plasmon excitation, we also present the sensitivity for a Connie-like setup that assumes the same axion flux and exposure as NEON in the same figure.
-With comparable flux and exposure, the use of Skipper-CCD sensors featuring plasmon excitation improves the sensitivity by a factor of two relative to the limit derived from NEON, which uses a NaI solid-state detector.
-With an exposure of 30 kg·year, the Oscura experiment is projected to significantly improve sensitivity to the ALP-photon coupling $g_{a\gamma\gamma}$.
-Assuming a energy bin across 10–200 eV and a detection efficiency of 0.6, its projected exclusion limit exceeds the current best constraints from NEON by about one order of magnitude as plotted in Fig.~\ref{fig:example}.
+Notably, although the differential event rate of Atucha-II is higher than that of Connie, its final constraint is weaker because the absence of significant plasmon enhancement in the relevant energy range.
+To illustrate the enhancement from plasmon excitation, we also present in the same figure the projected sensitivity of a Connie-like detector with exposure increased to 1596 kg$\cdot$days during reactor-on period as the NEON experiment.
+For a equivalent comparsion, we also adopt the reactor flux and baseline, i.e., $P = 2.8$~GW$_{\rm th}$ and $L=23.7$~m corresponding to the NEON setup to ensure the same flux at the detector.
+The background rates and the systematic uncertainties are conservatively assumed to equal the level of the present Connie experiment, since increasing the exposure and upgrading the detectors and shielding in the future are expected to decrease both of them.
+At the comparable flux and exposure, the use of Skipper-CCDs with plasmon excitation improves the sensitivity by a factor of 1.5 relative to the limit derived from NEON, which uses a NaI solid-state detector.
+Aside from the aforementioned systematic uncertainty from the axion flux, there are contributions from the energy loss function $<20\%$~\cite{Essig:2024ebk}, energy resolution $<8\%$ and the efficiency curve of the detector $2\%$.
+As a result, the overall systematic uncertainty on the exclusion limit is 9.5\%.
+See \cite{CONNIE:2024off} for a detailed discussion on these uncertainties.
+Assuming an energy bin spanning 15–215 eV and a conservatively estimated detection efficiency (adopting the same value as Connie), the projected exclusion limit from vIOLETA experiment exceeds the current best constraints from NEON by a factor of three, as shown in Fig.~\ref{fig:example}.
 This improvement demonstrates the potential of combining reactor sources with the plasmon-excitation detection channel.